Here is our recommended game plan:

 Once your paperwork has been filed, your Application for Degree is processed by the Registrar.
 Your official transcript gets forwarded to the CS department and is reviewed.
 You will be notified whether you are cleared for graduation at the department level or not following this review.
 Your record is then forwarded to SEAS and Columbia for further review.
 Be warned that although you may satisfy the department MS requirements, you may still be blocked for graduation by any outstanding holds or requirements not yet met at the university level.

-You do not need to register, but you do need to fill out the Application for Degree and file it with the Registrar as soon as possible.
+You do not need to register, but you do need to fill out the Application for Degree as soon as possible.
 Also, please complete the other steps outlined above.